 Life Skills Training

-Many survivors of brain injury and spinal cord injury need training and support in their own homes and communites to reach their maximum level of functioning.
+Many survivors of brain injury and spinal cord injury need training and support in their own homes and communities to reach their maximum level of functioning.
 Shepherd Center's Life Skills Training Program is designed to maximize an individual's ability to function independently.
 Our goal is to help people with brain and spinal cord injuries achieve greater responsibility over many aspects of their lives.

 Who is appropriate?